microsoft/DeepSpeed/docs/_tutorials/transformer_kernel.md

 To use transformer kernel for training a model, you should Integrate DeepSpeed into your training script using the [Getting Started](/getting-started/) guide.

+**Note:** Currently DeepSpeed Transformer Kernels do not support Sparse Attention.
+To use Sparse Attention, you need to disable Transformer Kernels!
+{: .notice--warning}

 ### **Integrate Transformer Kernel**

 First of all, you need to integrate transformer kernel into the top-level model.
 Here, we show an example of instantiating the transformer kernel using the Pre-LN BERT-Large configuration settings.
 This configuration has 24 layers with 1024 hidden-dimension and uses the sequence length of 128 and batch size of 64.
 To add all these layers, we copy the same layer specification `num_hidden_layer`  times with different IDs inside a ModuleList.